ThieleLab/MARS-tutorial/README.md

 Drag and drop or browse to upload your taxonomy table here.
 The file should be in one of the following formats: CSV, TSV, TXT, XLSX.

 2. **Upload Feature Table**
-Here you can upload the feature table, which typically includes quantitative data on the features (like OTUs, taxa, or genes) identified in your samples.
+Here you can upload the feature table, which includes quantitative data on the features identified in your samples.

 3. **Upload Combined Table**
 If you have a combined table that includes both taxonomy and feature data, you can upload it in this section.